aachen2c/aachen2c/README.md

 ## 📫 How to reach me
 - LinkedIn: www.linkedin.com/in/allen-chen-mds
 - Email: allenchenmds@gmail.com

-## ⚡ Fun fact
-I understand Russian and French, so if you'd prefer to speak either one of those languages, feel free to use them with me !

 <!---
 aachen2c/aachen2c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.